luiscoco/Spark_for_Java-Tuples/README.md

 **How to create the Java application**

-Run VSCode and create the following project structure
+Run VSCode and press **Ctrl+P** for creating a new Java with Maven project

+This is the project folders and files structure

 ![image](https://github.com/luiscoco/Spark_for_Java-Tuples/assets/32194879/5607e80c-1e83-4f23-a95f-78111bed8e76)